magoo/risk-measurement/docs/_sources/principles.rst.txt

 We must protect ourselves from letting conversations about risk slip into wildly unaligned conversations comparable to unstructured debates about love, or art.

-Risk has quantitative foundations we can agree on, and known methods for measuring some of its more subjective characteristics.
-We can still pursue scientific goals while acknowledging that the "undesirable" aspect of risk may be wholly subjective.
+Risk has quantitative foundations we can agree on.
+We can pursue scientific goals while acknowledging that the "undesirable" aspect of risk may be wholly subjective.

 The opinion of this documentation is that risk discussions should be structured around :doc:`scenarios </risk/scenarios>`